kwonus/Quelle-Obsolete/Readme.txt

 /pronoun#2PS/&/BOV/ #run&/v/
 ^^^
-(This segment has two fragments; each fragment has two tokens)
+(This segment has two fragments; each fragment has two tokens) By restricting the tokenfgroup above, we do not need specialized parsing for AVX, the execute method will desipher meaning of tokens.

 Unrelated to any of this, we shouild be able to set the span to "Verse Scope".
 We could represent this with a span = 0.